medinardaniel/daniels-chatbot/README.md

 ![GitHub Actions status](https://github.com/medinardaniel/daniels-chatbot/workflows/Continuous%20Integration/badge.svg)

 ## Overview
-Daniel's Chatbot is a web-based application designed to interact with users through a chat interface.
+Daniel's Chatbot is a web-based application designed to answer questions about Daniel's professional background via a chat interface.
 The application utilizes OpenAI's GPT-3 model to process user queries and generate intelligent responses.
 Built with Flask, a Python web framework, this chatbot serves as an efficient tool for handling user queries based on provided context.

 ## Features
 - Web-based chat interface for user interaction.